 Figure 1.
 The selective BPP-LED (bipolar pulse paired, longitudinal eddy-current delay) diffusion experiment: Sel-BPP-LED.
-In this work, three spectral regions with center frequency ν_n were encoded.
-For each selective spectral region, g_n were defined separately for ν_1 (water) and $\nu{2,3}$ (MAS peptide, Met and Ala methyl signals).
+Spectral regions with center frequency ν_n can be encoded - n=3 was tested in this work.
+For each n, ν_n and δ_n can be uniquely defined.
 Despite a hard 90° read pulse, using the same phase cycle as the BPP-LED sequence, the resulting spectrum consists of only the selected spectral regions (Figure 2).
-While not demonstrated in this work, diffusion encoding for each selected frequency could be uniquely defined beyond using g_n by including δ_n , inserting additional delays between the ν_n decoding segments to vary Δ_n , and the direction of g (where hardware permits).
-All parameters used this work are described in the Materials and Methods..

 Materials.
 Deuterium oxide (D_2O) and the tri-peptide Met-Ala-Ser (MAS) were purchased from Sigma Aldrich and used as received.
 All H_2O was of MQ quality.
-An NMR sample in a 5 mm NMR tube was prepared by dissolving 10 mg MAS in $500 \,\mu\text{L}$ of $90:10 \,D_2O:H_2O$.
+An NMR sample in a $5\,\mathrm{mm}$ NMR tube was prepared by dissolving $10\,\mathrm{mg}$ MAS in $500\,\mu\mathrm{L}$ of $90:10\,D_2O:H_2O$.

 NMR Spectroscopy.
-NMR experiments were performed using an Avance III 500 MHz wide-bore NMR spectrometer (Bruker Biospin, Ettlingen) using a Micro5 micro-imaging probe equipped with a 5 mm NMR detector.
-Sample temperature was controlled using water cooling flowing through the imaging gradient sleeve, maintained at 20 °C.
+NMR experiments were performed using an Avance III 500 MHz wide-bore NMR spectrometer (Bruker Biospin, Ettlingen) using a Micro5 micro-imaging probe equipped with a $5 \,\mathrm{mm}$ NMR detector.
+Sample temperature was controlled using water cooling flowing through the imaging gradient sleeve, maintained at $20\,^{\circ}\mathrm{C}$.

-Non-selective diffusion experiments were performed using the bipolar gradient, longitudinal eddy current compensated experiment (BPP-LED) (Wu et al. (1995)) (Bruker pulse program ledbpgp2s1d).
-The diffusion-encoding gradient pulse was the smoothed square (SMSQ10.100) with length 2 ms, gradient recovery time was 200 μs, gradient strength was varied using the parameter optimization 'popt' function in TopSpin 3.6.3 (Bruker BioSpin) from 1 to 95% of maximum gradient strength through 16 experiments, and the diffusion time was 250 ms.
+Non-selective diffusion experiments were performed using the bipolar gradient, longitudinal eddy current compensated experiment (BPP-LED) (Wu et al. (1995)) (Bruker pulse program ledbpge2s1d).
+The diffusion-encoding gradient pulse was 2 ms, gradient recovery time was 200 μs, gradient strength was varied using the parameter optimization function in TopSpin 3.6.3 (Bruker BioSpin) from 1 to 95% of maximum gradient strength through 16 experiments, and the diffusion time was 250 ms.

-Selective diffusion experiments were performed using a modified version of the non-selective experiment (Sel-BPP-LED) - 90° hard pulses were replaced by sinc shaped pulses, and 180° refocusing pulses were replaced by Gaussian refocusing pulses
+Selective diffusion experiments were performed using a modified version of the non-selective experiment (Sel-BPP-LED) - 90° hard pulses were replaced by sinc shaped pulses, and 180° refocusing pulses were replaced by Gaussian refocusing pulses (Sinc1.1000 and Gaus1_180r.1000 from the Bruker shaped pulse library), Figure 1.
+The selective pulse length and power